- Why invest in Aviva

 The Company is subject to the UK Corporate Governance Code (the Code), which it aims to comply with fully.
 Details of the Company's compliance with the Code, during the preceding year, are set out in the and on the section of the website on Compliance with the UK Corporate Governance Code .

 The directors of the Company are responsible to shareholders for ensuring that the Company is appropriately managed and that it achieves its objectives.
 This includes ensuring that an appropriate system of governance is in place throughout the Company.

 Matters not specifically reserved for the board and its committees under its terms of reference, or for shareholders in general meeting, are delegated to the group chief executive officer who in turn delegates responsibility for specific operations to the members of the group executive.

 Composition of the board

-The board is made up of the chairman, nine independent non-executive directors and three executive directors.
+The board is made up of the chairman, seven independent non-executive directors and four executive directors.

 The biographical details of the directors can be viewed in the section on directors' profiles .